platformsh/platformsh-docs/sites/friday/src/get-started/strapi/_index.md

 {{< /codetabs >}}

 ## Configure your project

-To be able to host your Strapi application on {{% vendor/name %}}, some Yaml configuration files are needed at the root of your project to manage the way your application will behave.
+To be able to host your Express application on {{% vendor/name %}}, some YAML configuration files are needed at the root of your project to manage the way your application will behave.
-These Yaml configuration files are located into a .{{% vendor/cli %}}/ folder at the root of your source code, the architecture of which will look like this:
+These YAML configuration files are located into a `.{{% vendor/cli %}}/` folder at the root of your source code, the architecture of which will look like this:
 ```
 my-strapi-project
 ├── .{{% vendor/cli %}}